 To most outsiders, any hope of a relationship between them seemed ridiculous.
 He could have the choicest of all brides, any one of whom surpassed this poor, distraught, hot mess of a train wreck.
 Naysayers often questioned his fawning attention, his heartfelt desires, his hidden motives.
 “Why her?” they asked.
 “What’s so special about her?
 What could you possibly see in her that none of us see?”

 Oh, but his gaze wasn’t focused on her circumstances, past experiences, crazy outbursts, or frequent failures.
-He even disregarded her attempts to end their relationship and overlooked her silence when she ignored him to chase the mirages of perceived enjoyment elsewhere.
+He disregarded her attempts to end their relationship.
+Also, he overlooked her silence when she ignored him to chase the mirages of perceived enjoyment elsewhere.

 Even after they developed a friendship, she was unfaithful to him.
 Quite often.
 For some strange, dark reason, her heart had a tendency to wander.
 Even though she knew he was the best thing that would ever happen to her, she was still selfish, had unreasonable demands, and willfully chased her frivolous pursuits.